-Home Exchange is a deal between two homeowners (or renters if it’s allowed in the lease) to trade homes for an agreed upon period of time.
-We know people who do it for a weekend, but we prefer longer swaps and have so far done a five month, a 5 week, and a 2 week exchange.
-For two of the three we swapped cars as well.
+A successful Home Exchange is a deal between two homeowners (or renters if it’s allowed in the lease) to trade homes for an agreed upon period of time.
+We know people who do it for a weekend, but we prefer longer swaps and have so far done a five-month, a 5 week, and a 2-week exchange.
+For two of the three, we swapped cars as well.
 We do “meet” our partners on-line, and by the time we agree to swap we usually feel like we know them fairly well.

 Here is one of our Home Exchange streets (Palamós, Spain):

 - It makes travel so much more affordable as no money changes hands for accommodations.
 In New Zealand, this means there is no impact on our home/car insurance and our “guests” are covered.

 - Lot’s of space – we were staying in a home, rather than a hotel room.